John C. Wells

 John Christopher Wells (born 11 March 1939) is a British phonetician and Esperantist.
 Wells is a professor emeritus at University College London, where until his retirement in 2006 he held the departmental chair in phonetics.
-He is known for his work on the Esperanto language and his invention of the standard lexical sets and the X-SAMPA phonetic script system.
+He is known for his work on the Esperanto language and his invention of the standard lexical sets and the X-SAMPA encoding of the IPA.

+Early life

+Wells was born on 11 March 1939 in Bootle, Lancashire.